Typified by their sunny, well-drained conditions, gravel gardens are low-maintenance and require much less water than the average garden.

 When choosing a site for a gravel garden, go for a sunny spot.
 That way you’ll be able to grow the sun-loving Mediterranean species that thrive in poor, dry conditions.

 Consider the gravel colour and size you choose carefully.
-Self-binding gravels are comprised of varied stone sizes, so are ideal for creating a natural look.
+Self-binding gravels, such as Breedon gravel, are comprised of varied stone sizes, so are ideal for creating a natural look.